Experience trails, see behind the scenes, hear what our audiences have thought and felt about The Jennifer Tremblay Trilogy

 Jennifer #TremblayTrilogy by @Stellarquines, brilliantly performed by Maureen Beattie – extremely powerful theatre, beautifully written.

 “After seeing this I immediately booked tickets for

 We need you to share the love!

 Did you see The List or The Carousel?
-We are looking for friends of Stellar Quines who saw one or both of these shows to come and film a Vox Pop for us over the next couple of weeks ahead of our Fringe run at Assembly Roxy.
+We are looking for friends of Stellar Quines who saw one or both of these shows to come and film a Vox Pop for us over the next couple of weeks ahead of our Fringe run

 The sun is out and we currently have piles of programmes on our desks, which can only mean one thing, festival season is upon us!
-Here at Stellar Quines HQ we’re busily preparing for our part in this year’s Edinburgh Festival Fringe – the presentation of Jennifer Tremblay’s Trilogy of plays The List, The Carousel and The Deliverance.
+Here at Stellar Quines HQ we’re busily preparing for our part in this year’s Edinburgh Festival Fringe – the presentation of Jennifer Tremblay’s Trilogy of

 The voices of three generations – grandmother, mother and daughter – are given breath in this poignant and emotional story by stellar actor, Maureen Beattie.